KatherineMichel/portfolio/doc/djangocon-us-2024-recap.md

 Please give the team feedback so they can work with you to make the experience better.

-After the conference, Sarah also published a [DSF Initiatives I'd Like to See list](https://gist.github.com/sarahboyce/68ffaaeae24d2501cf27a914f77fb97c).
+After the conference, Sarah also published a [DSF Initiatives I'd Like to See](https://gist.github.com/sarahboyce/68ffaaeae24d2501cf27a914f77fb97c) list for DSF Board Election candidates.
 Take a look and be inspired!

 <sub>[**back to top**](#table-of-contents)</sub>